Bread Financial Holdings Inc at Barclays Global Financial Servic

-Good morning.
-Thank you all for joining Barclays Global Financial Conference.
-I'm very happy to be joined on the stage today by -- from Bread Financial.
-Making -- I'm going to hand it off to Ralph and Bread...
+Okay.
+Welcome, everyone, and thank you for joining this afternoon.
+My name is Terry Ma.
+I'm the consumer finance analyst at Barclays.
+I'm very pleased to have Bread Financial with us today.
+From the company, we have Ralph Andretta, the President and CEO.
+We have Perry Beberman, the Chief Financial Officer; and we have Valerie Greer, the Chief Commercial Officer.

+So the format of this will be a short presentation by Bread and then we are going to go to a fireside chat format.
+So I'll just turn it over to Ralph.

-Ralph J. Andretta - Bread Financial Holdings, Inc. - CEO, President & Director
+Ralph J. Andretta - Bread Financial Holdings, Inc. - President, CEO & Director

-Thank you, and welcome.
-Happy to throw out the first [financial conference] of the day.
-With me on stage is Perry Beberman, our CFO; Val Greer, our Chief Commercial Officer; Tammy McConnaughey.
-Tammy is our Credit Risk Officer and Operations Officer.
-So Perry, myself and Val will be -- have some prepared remarks.
-And then -- any questions about credit?
+Terry, thank you, and thank you all for coming to the closing act today in initial room.
+I appreciate it very much.
+I'm with -- as Terry said, I'm with Perry Beberman, our CFO; and Val Greer, our Chief Commercial Officer.
+We have some prepared remarks, and then we're happy to take questions during the fireside chat.

-So anyway, why don't we get started?
-If you look at Slide 2, we were excited to have rebranded our company, Bread Financial earlier this year.
-The rebrand reflects the company's transformation, tech forward financial company, providing simple, personalized payment, lending and savings solutions.
-After a multiyear corporate transformation, Bread Financial, we've emerged a more innovative, nimble and
+So I'd like to start on Slide 3.
+So regarding the U.S. economy, we're

 Bread Financial Holdings Inc at Barclays Global Financial Services Conference Transcript